KarinOldbring/bloomroom/testing.md

     * Any site user can go to My Account in the nav-bar and Register an account.
 The registration requires a unique email-address and a unique username.
 If either the email-address or the username already has been used to register an account the site user will be notified and asked to choose another.

 7. As a site user I can make purchases on the site.
+    * Any site user, logged in or not, can make purchases on the site.
+If the user is logged in and has saved their shipping information they only need to enter Full Name and payment information.
+If the uer is not a registered user they will have to fill out name, shipping information and payment information.
+The user can then proceed to complete the order and purchase is made.

 8. As a site user I can view my shopping bag so that I have complete overview of my purchase.